Diary of the Dead (2007)

 Genre(s): Horror

-Release Date(s): September 8, 2007 (Toronto)/February 15, 2008 (U.S.)
+Release Date(s): September 8, 2007 (Toronto International Film Festival)/February 15, 2008 (US)

 MPAA Rating: R

 The Dead are walking the Earth and a group of college students shooting a horror film find themselves stuck in the middle of the horror.
 When Jason (Joshua Close) refuses to stop shooting because of the historical significance of the events going on, he records the horror that he and his friends experience.
-As and his friends try to find their families and other survivors, they face zombies and threats from humans.
+As Jason and his friends try to find their families and other survivors, they face zombies and threats from humans.

 Diary of the Dead is a prequel that has been modernized to fit with current times.
 Night of the Living Dead was set in 1968, but Diary of the Dead (which is supposed to be the start of the outbreak) is set in 2007.
 One fun aspect of all the media in the film is that Quentin Tarantino, Simon Pegg, Stephen King, Wes Craven, and Guillermo del Toro all provide voice-overs for broadcasts.